mm1719/CV_DL/HW3/README.md

 As I mentioned above, I tried to use **Weakly Supervised w/.
 MIL Loss** with "mask_rcnn_R_50_FPN_3x.yaml" mentioned in the course, thus I implemented `dataloader/coco_mil_dataloader.py` and `utils/mil_loss.py` for bounding-box-only data and MIL loss function implementation.

-The result seems pretty similar to the default one, but the training time is a bit faster (2 minutes per 1000 epochs).
+The result is pretty similar to the default one, but the training time is a bit faster (2 minutes per 1000 epochs).

 ## Reference